blockloop/boar/README.md

 ## Handlers

 With Boar, handlers are not functions.
-A Handler in Boar is an interface that has `Handle(Context) error`.
+A Handler is an interface with `Handle(Context) error`.
 This provides the ability to build request context around the handler _before_ the handler is executed.
 An HTTP handler looks something like this:

 ```go
 type createPersonHandler struct {